 Defined contribution scheme

-A defined contribution (DC) scheme is a pension scheme in which the benefits are determined by the contributions paid into the scheme, the investment return on those contributions and the type of annuity (if any) purchased upon retirement.
+A defined contribution (DC) scheme is a pension scheme where the benefits are determined by the contributions paid into the scheme, the investment return on those contributions and the type of annuity (if any) purchased upon retirement.
 It is also known as a money purchase scheme.
 DC pensions may be occupational, personal or stakeholder pensions.

 Group personal pension (GPP)